cigroup-ol/windml/doc/techniques.rst

 The model predicts wind power exclusively based on past wind power measurements.
-For this task, one can formulate the prediction as regression problem examplary for a single wind mill.
+For this task, one can formulate the prediction as regression problem examplary for a single turbine.
 The wind power measurement :math:`\mathbf{x} = p(t)` (pattern) is mapped to the power production at target time :math:`y = p(t+\lambda)` (label).
 For the regression model, we assume to have :math:`N` of such pattern label pairs :math:`(\mathbf{x}_i,y_i)` that are